raphael-group/hetdetect/README.md

 uses _cyvcf2_ to parse the input VCF files, and finally outputs a re-genotyped VCF with the inferred hetSNPs.

+It uses a Hidden Markov Model consisting of:
+- a user defined number of hidden states,
+- a fixed, low transition probability matrix (tau = 3*10^-4),
+- a 1D Gaussian emission probability matrix, and
+- LAF as observed states.

 It also produces a colored BAF scatterplot, as such:
 ![](/assets/images/chr8.png)